baz-ga/docker-edirom-online/README.md

 * **EDIROM_COMMIT**

-  The git SHA of the Edirom Online version (default: “unknown”).
+  The git SHA of the Edirom Online version (default: `unknown`).
 Will be used in the metadata of the final Docker image.
 When you build the image using [build.sh](build.sh) from this repository, the git SHA of the installed Edirom XAR will be automatically determined.

 * **BUILD_DATE**

-  The date when the Docker image was built (default: 1970-01-01T00:00:00Z).
+  The date when the Docker image was built (default: `1970-01-01T00:00:00Z`).

 ### eXist-db Build Arguments